Tartan Christmas Decorations | Knitting Pattern

 Knitted tartan Christmas decorations

-You all know I love anything tartan, Scottish, or linked to the Outlander TV series and these tartan baubles fit right in!
+You all know I love anything tartan, Scottish heritage, or linked to the Outlander TV series, and these tartan baubles fit right in!

-Knit in a similar way to this Fraser Tartan Scarf and this Fraser Tartan Dog Sweater.
+Knit similarly to this Fraser Tartan Scarf Knitting Pattern and this Fraser Tartan Dog Sweater Pattern.

-The tartan effect is created by knitting stripes, then weaving lengths of yarn through the knitted fabric.
+Knitting stripes create the tartan effect, then weaving lengths of yarn through the knitted fabric.

-Knit lots and lots of these baubles to decorate your Christmas tree.
+Knit lots and lots of these baubles to decorate your plaid Christmas tree.

-They would also look great placed together on a wooden tray with candles and greenery to make a table display.
+They would also look great placed together on a wooden tray with candles, pinecones, and real greenery to make a table display.

-Mix handmade decorations with fresh greens to create a rustic-looking centerpiece.
+Mix handmade decorations with fresh greens to create a rustic-looking centerpiece for your dining room table.

 Tartan Christmas decorations on the tree